jpaige343/faceify/README.md

 My Trello board can be viewed [here](https://trello.com/b/xRRvQe8B/unit-2-project)

 # Next-Steps:
-- Impliment a search function in the database so users can search products by skin type (oily, dry, sensitive..etc), concern, or ingredients
+- Impliment a search function in the database so users can search products by skin type (oily, dry, sensitive..etc), concern, or other
-- Add the ability for a user to attach a link to the product they are posting
+- Add the ability for a user to attach a link to the product they are posting and be able to verify it is a relevant, safe, and active link
-- Add the ability to @ the op in the message reply thread
+- Add functionality to @ the op in the message reply thread when other users reply to their messages
+- Prevent the same product from being entered twice
+- Implement a rating system to bring top rated products to the front of the search
+- Add legal disclaimer